orabe/GroupMouseTrack/README.md

 Run `server.py` on the PC and `client.py` on the RPi to start the recording.
 The recorded video will be saved to a new directory named after the time of the recording session.
 The directory will contain the video (`date@time.H264`) and the timestamp (`date@time.start_ts.txt`) of the first video frame.
 The video file will be used for tracking using DLC, and the text file will be used to synchronize the video with RFID data for ID matching.

-To start listening to the client connection, run `server.py` on the PC:
+First, start listening to the client connection by running `server.py` on the terminal of your PC:

 ```sh
 python server.py